-Stakeholder Section # Topic Comment Response BCS 7.3 Section 7.3 states: 'As mentioned above, the BMP monitoring will utilize a 5 km grid system that will measure changes in ecological health across the Project area'.
+Stakeholder Section # Торіс Comment Response BCS 7.3 Section 7.3 states: 'As mentioned above, the BMP monitoring will utilize a 5 km grid system that will measure changes in ecological health across the Project area'.
 This is the first instance of a 5km ecological health grid system being mentioned.
 This should be reconciled with other relevant Subsections within Section 7 and within the BMP.
 The reference to the grid formats have been replaced.
 Section 7.3 is now consistent with the other subsections of Section 7 and the BMP.
 BCS indicated response was acceptable in letter dated 24 March 2022.

-Stakeholder Section # Topic Comment Response DAWE 6.3.2 Key threatening processes and TAPs This section references key threatening processes, specifically Rabbit, Goat, European Red Fox, Cat and Feral Pigs, however, does not directly relate management actions to those identified in the relevant Threat Abatement Plans (TAPs) as required by condition B51(i)(ix).
-Additionally, while Cane Toad is referenced as a regional pest animal alert species, the relevant TAP is not considered.
-Chytrid Fungus and Phytophthora cinnamomi are not referenced at all.
-Refer to correspondence for relevant TAPs.
-Section 6.3.2 has been updated with references to the relevant Threat Abatement Plans.
-DAWE 6.3.2 Justification for excluding certain areas from plan This section states that areas of 'low exposure' or undeveloped areas are not subject to the Pest Plant and Animal Control Plan.
+Stakeholder Section # Торіс Comment Response DAWE 6.3.2 Key threatening processes and TAPs Section 6.3.2 has been updated with references to the relevant Threat Abatement Plans.
+DAWE 6.3.2 This section states that areas of 'low exposure' or undeveloped areas are not subject to the Pest Plant and Animal Control Plan.
 Quantitative evidence should be provided as to why specific areas have been excluded from this plan, including how indirect impacts to undeveloped areas would be managed.
 The PPACP provides a framework for the management of pests within the Project Area.
 The low exposure areas referenced mean areas where Santos do not access and would not have impacted.
 Monitoring of impact sites and the indirect impact buffer should identify any increases in pest species abundances.
 FCNSW 1 Definitions Please offer a definition of "indirect impact areas".
 Is it 50m from wells and 10m from linear infrastructure?
 A definition of the indirect impact buffer is provided and the document has been reviewed for consistency and all instances of indirect impact areas have been updated.
 FCNSW 8.2.1 Notifications FCNSW would like to be made aware of pest plant alerts sent to Narrabri Shire FCNSW has been added to list of stakeholders to be alerted.
 FCNSW would like to be made aware of pest plant alerts sent to Narrabri Shire FCNSW has been added to list of stakeholders to be alerted.
-FCNSW 2.5.1 Nest boxes Nest box use (comment as per above) Details for nest box use and monitoring have been updated in the relevant plans.
+FCNSW 2.5.1 Nest box use (comment as per above) Details for nest box use and monitoring have been updated in the relevant plans.
 Generally, the monitoring and maintenance of the nest boxes will reflect the operational life of the associated infrastructure.
 Nest box use (comment as per above) Details for nest box use and monitoring have been updated in the relevant plans.
 Generally, the monitoring and maintenance of the nest boxes will reflect the operational life of the associated infrastructure.
 NSC Generally Consultation Recommended the plan be referred to the North West Local Land Services for pest animal considerations as NSC only administers biosecurity matters.
 The approved plan will be provided to the North West Local Land Services and placed on Santos' website.